sanjibgl/DBDevChallenge/README.md

                     }]

            9. There will be a json response in the following format .
-              "latitude" and "longitude" fields will be populated for the store address if the adddress was found in google maps, and the  "addressLookup: field value will show as "Success".
+              "latitude" and "longitude" fields will be populated for the shop address if the adddress was found in google maps, and the  "addressLookup: field value will show as "Success".
               If the address was not found, "addressLookup: field value will show as "Failed" and "latitude" and "longitude" field values will be "0".

                   [
                       {